Amelas22/DraftBot/README.md

 DraftBot Documentation
 ======================

 DraftBot is a Discord bot designed to automate and enhance the experience of organizing and conducting Magic: The Gathering (MTG) draft sessions on Discord, particularly focusing on team drafts with either random or premade teams.
-This bot integrates with Draftmancer, an online tool for simulating MTG drafts, to provide a seamless drafting experience.
+This bot utilizes Draftmancer, an online tool for simulating MTG drafts, to provide a seamless drafting organization experience.

 Features
 --------